gaw1ik/Random-Forests-and-Computer-Vision-for-Classification-of-Defects-in-Silicon-Nanopillar-Arrays/README.md

 # Random Forests and Image Processing for Classification of Defects in Silicon Nanopillar Arrays
-## Abstract:
+## Description:
-This project centers around development of a machine learning computer vision approach for classification of defects in arrays of silicon nanopillars that have been fabricated on a silicon wafer.
-This work is related to my PhD research.
+This project centers around the development of a method for classifying defects on a silicon wafer containing nanopillar arrays using random forests and image processing techniques.

 ## Project Background:
 During my time at UT Austin as a PhD student, I researched metrology solutions for nano-manufacturing.
 My work centered around using spectral imaging system to charactize devices that we called "large area nanostructure arrays" which includes things like nanopillar arrays, grating structures, and mesh structures which have been fabricated on flat large area substrates such as silicon wafers, glass sheets, roll-to-roll webs, etc. People are interested in making these kinds of structures because they have many important applications including ones in displays, memory storage devices, electronics, etc. In order to manufacture these kinds of devices succesfully, metrology systems (systems that can measure and characterize these devices) need to be in place to measure their quality as they are being made.
 It's important to have metrology so that defects can be detected as they appear in the devices.
 Furthermore, the defects can to be *classified* so that the manufacturing facility knows specifically what went wrong and people can hopefully fix things so that devices can continue to be made correctly.